Farid Babayev: Death

 Babayev was shot late 21 November 2007 in the entryway of his apartment building in Makhachkala, the capital of Dagestan.
 Doctors said he was shot four times, including at least once in the head.
 He died on 24 November of his wounds.

+Reaction

+Yabloko party leader, Grigory Yavlinsky called Babayev "one more victim of the authoritarian regime of Putin, where the physical destruction of your political opponents has become the norm."